 The ACTU is calling for a minimum of ten days paid Family and Domestic Violence leave to be included in national workplace laws to help women and children escape violent situations.

 Currently, only one in three women have access to such leave through their employer, despite research showing the benefits of providing this outweigh the costs.

 3. Pregnancy loss leave

 Celebrating the birth of a new child is an exciting time for parents and workplaces have recognised its importance by offering maternity and paternity leave.

 But 103,000 Australian couples each year will lose a child prematurely and many are expected back at work the next day.
 This is because under the Fair Work Act, a pregnant woman is entitled to leave only until she is “fit for work” – leaving interpretations very open-ended.

 New Zealand already offers a minimum of three days paid leave after pregnancy loss.
 And increasingly, Australian businesses are recognising the need to better support women who have lost a child.
-Zip Co is leading the way, providing two weeks of paid leave for the loss of a pregnancy before 20 weeks.
+Zip Co is one employer that’s leading the way, providing two weeks of paid leave for the loss of a pregnancy before 20 weeks.
 And if the loss occurs after 20 weeks, the company’s full parental policy applies; with the primary carer able to access 16 weeks’ paid leave and secondary carer eligible to access four weeks.

 4. Gender affirmation leave

 There are many ways you can support a team member who is affirming/transitioning genders and one of them is by offering special leave.

 Employees going through the gender affirmation process often need to take extended time of work while they complete the transition process.
 They may also need support to ensure their skills remain up to date.